 - E-resources for Alumni

-- Users of specialized collections* (including the Special Collections Research Center and Global Resources Center),
+- Users of specialized collections with an appointment (including the Special Collections Research Center and Global Resources Center),

-- Students/staff of the School Without Walls, and
+- Senior students/staff of the School Without Walls, and

 Learn more about our current entrance policies for alumni.

-Alumni have extensive access to GW books, journals, databases and media while inside a library building, as well as library computers.
+Alumni have extensive access to GW books, journals, databases, and media, as well as library computers, while inside a library building.

 Alumni can obtain borrowing privileges for most circulating items by: